labgrid-project/labgrid/doc/configuration.rst

 The example would access the serial port on computer remote.example.computer via port 53867 and use a baud rate of 115200 with the RFC2217 protocol.

+Arguments:
   - host (str): hostname of the remote host
   - port (str): TCP port on the remote host to connect to
   - speed (int, default=115200): baud rate of the serial port
   - protocol (str, default="rfc2217"): protocol used for connection: raw or rfc2217

 Used by:
   - `SerialDriver`_